rishi-ratan/Investing-chatbot/README.md

 >NOTE: Your Azure Account must have `Microsoft.Authorization/roleAssignments/write` permissions, such as [User Access Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator) or [Owner](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#owner).

-#### To Run in GitHub Codespaces or VS Code Remote Containers

 ### Installation

-#### Project Initialization

-1. Create a new folder and switch to it in the terminal
-1. Run `azd auth login`
-1. Run `azd init -t azure-search-openai-demo`
-    * For the target location, the regions that currently support the models used in this sample are **East US** or **South Central US**.
-For an up-to-date list of regions and models, check [here](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/concepts/models)

 #### Starting from scratch: